Comparing Credit Cards for Hotel Points

-After analyzing over 40 different hotel rewards credit card offers (and even more general travel cards), here is our list of the 10 best hotel credit cards.
-The Capital One® Venture® Rewards Credit Card tops our list because of its generous 10x points when you book at hotels.com/venture.
-For a co-branded hotel credit card, the Hilton Honors Ascend Card from American Express is our top choice.
+After analyzing over 40 different hotel rewards credit card offers (and even more general travel cards), here is our list of the 10 best hotel credit cards of 2018.
+The Capital One® Venture® Rewards Credit Card tops our list because of its generous 10x miles when you book and pay at hotels.com/venture.
+For a co-branded hotel credit card, the Hilton Honors American Express Ascend Card is our top choice.

 Hotel credit cards analyzed: 42

 Criteria used: Rewards rates, rewards categories, sign-up bonuses, size of hotel network, transfer partners, point values, other travel benefits, annual fee, other rates and fees, redemption options and flexibility, customer service, credit needed, elite status, ability to upgrade and downgrade